swiss-territorial-data-lab/canopy-growth-abm/README.md

 The "python" folder contains all python scripts for data treatment and formatting.
 It is linked to the "readme_PROGRAMMER" documentation file.

-The full report "CanopyGrowthABM_Report.pdf" for the project is also available in the root folder.
+The full report "CanopyGrowthModel_Report.pdf" for the project is also available in the root folder.